 For years, owners of Windows PCs have had one “feature” that Mac owners have missed out on — malware.
 While viruses are still almost nonexistent on Macs, there is a small and growing problem with Mac adware that can take over Safari or Chrome and cause it to redirect searches, ask you to buy unneeded or fake antivirus apps, or just open a lot of pop-up windows.
-Fortunately, Malwarebytes has released its free Anti-Malware software for Mac, and in today’s tech tip I’ll show how to install and use it.
+Fortunately, Malwarebytes has released its free Anti-Malware software for Mac OS versions up to and including macOS Sierra, and in today’s tech tip I’ll show how to install and use it.

 Malwarebytes Anti-Malware has been available on the Windows platform since 2008 and has a good reputation for knocking out adware and browser hijacking code.
 Let’s get started:

 1) Point Safari to the Malwarebytes download page.